CenturyLinkCloud/PublicKB/Servers/exporting-a-vm-to-an-ovf-from-vmware-workstation-for-import-into-the-tier-3-cloud.md

 {{{
-  "title": "Exporting a VM to an OVF from VMware Workstation for Import into the Tier 3 Cloud", "date": "4-16-2013",
+  "title": "Exporting a VM to an OVF from VMware Workstation for Import into the CenturyLink Cloud", "date": "4-16-2013",
   "author": "Jake Malmad",
   "attachments": [],